ejbergdk/loconet-routectrl3/README.md

 The code is tested on a [AVR128DA48 Curiosity Nano](https://www.microchip.com/Developmenttools/ProductDetails/DM164151), but it should work on the entire AVR DA family, and possibly the AVR DB family too.

-Yes, I know.
-Documentation is non-existent right now.
-Work is in progress.
+Documentation is in the [wiki](https://github.com/ejbergdk/loconet-routectrl3/wiki).
-It will appear in the [wiki](https://github.com/ejbergdk/loconet-routectrl3/wiki) on Github.

 ### Note
 This repository uses submodules.
 Add **--recurse-submodules** when cloning the project: